mongodb/specifications/source/auth/auth.rst

 callback is given, it will be called as usual.
 Otherwise the request callback will be called.

-If the ``sasl`` step(s) fail and callbacks are in use and there was an existing cache value, the driver MUST clear the cache value and attempt to authenticate one more time starting from ``OIDCMechanismClientStep1``.
+If the ``sasl`` step(s) fail and callbacks are in use and there was an existing cache value (the initial step was using ``OIDCMechanismClientStep2``), the driver MUST clear the cache value and attempt to authenticate one more time starting from ``OIDCMechanismClientStep1``.
 In this case the identity provider may have been reconfigured, and a new ``OIDCMechanismServerStep1`` is required.

 -------------------------
 Connection String Options